inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 drastically reduced by using cut-through switching.
 This method starts forwarding the incoming frame before the whole frame has been received, usually right after the reception of the MAC header.
-However, cut-through switching is not a standard mechanism, and there are all kinds of variants in operation.
+However, cut-through switching is not a standard mechanism, and several variants are in operation.

 INET provides the following modules related to cut-through switching: